-- 3. The student has received two unattended C's. - 4.
-The student received a grade of F. or WF. - 5.
-The student did not meet the conditions for remaining in the program.
+- The student has received two unattended C's. - The student received a grade of F or WF. - The student did not meet the conditions for remaining in the program. - The student is placed on probation a second time (after returning to good standing).